 - a current resume/CV

-- a 2-3 minute video statement (mobile phone camera is sufficient) OR a letter of intent (max. one page), explaining why you want to participate in the academy, what you will bring , and how you would like to change the economic system.
+- a 2-3 minute video statement (mobile phone camera is sufficient) OR a letter of intent (max. one page), explaining why you want to participate in the academy, what you will bring , and how you would like to change the dominant economic thinking and our economic system.

 Please send your applications to email@example.com.
 Videos that are to large to be sent by email can be transferred via wetranser or similar.
 Videos will be treated confidentially and deleted when the selection process if over.